Grant Hendrik Tonne

-Grant Hendrik Tonne (born 22 June 1976) is a German politician who became Minister for Education for Lower Saxony in 2017.
-Since 2020 he has been a member of the Landtag of Lower Saxony.
+Grant Hendrik Tonne (born 22 June 1976) is a German politician who served as Minister for Education for Lower Saxony from 2017 to 2022.
+Since 2020 he has been a member of the State Parliament of Lower Saxony.

 Tonne has been one of the state's representatives on the German Bundesrat since 2017.
 He is a member of the German-Polish Friendship Group set up in cooperation with the Senate of Poland.

 Early life and education

 Tonne was born in Bad Oeynhausen on 22 June 1976 and grew up in Leese.

 After finishing his Abitur at the Städtisches Gymnasium Petershagen in 1995, he studied law at the University of Bremen until 2000, when he finished his first Staatsexam.
 In 2007, Tonne finished his second Staatsexam at the Higher Regional Court of Celle.

 Political career

 Tonne joined the Jusos in 1996.

 From 2006 until 2018, Tonne served as Mayor of Leese and was succeeded by Henning Olthage.